kanopi/drupal-starter/README.md

 `prepare-for-pantheon` | Used by CircleCI for Pantheon `build-assets` | Used by CircleCI for Pantheon `post-autoload-dump` | Used by CircleCI for Pantheon

+### Pa11y Audits

+We have a Docksal command that will run [pa11y-ci](https://github.com/pa11y/pa11y-ci) audits `fin pa11y`.
+When the command finishes the reports are available at the following url [pa11y.explo.docksal](http://pa11y.explo.docksal/)

+If you want to change the configuration of the Pa11y tests you can edit the [.pa11yci.js](/tests/pa11y/.pa11yci.js) file.

+Note: This was cribbed from [Phase2](https://github.com/phase2/pa11y-dashboard)

 ## Project specific notes